crcdvp/Slack/README.md

     * **Gateways** - Set up Slack for use with IRC and XMPP.
 I don't think we'll ever need this
     * **Team Access Logs** - Tells you who signed up with what device at what time
 3. **Administration**
+    * **Signup Mode** - Choose which domains can join the team, or set it to invite only
     * **Settings** - Configure default channels, username display, message editing, integrations, stats, who can add emoji, loading messages, and slackbot responses, and information protection
     * **Team Members** - Shows a list of all current team members.
 Make people admins, remove accounts, and make accounts ["restricted"](http://i.imgur.com/EQwCGnR.png)
     * **Invitations** - Invite people to your team, or send them the invite link so they can add themselves